Nick Bjugstad Game Preview: Coyotes vs. Sabres

 Bjugstad Stats vs. the Sabres

-- The Sabres have conceded 93 goals in total (3.3 per game), which ranks 25th in the NHL in goals allowed.
+- On the defensive side, the Sabres are allowing 102 total goals (3.3 per game) which ranks 27th in the NHL.

 |2023-2024 Season